catenarytransit/catenary-backend/readme.md

 4. `cargo sqlx prepare --workspace`
 This will compile your sql code into .sqlx representation into the folder `.sqlx`, so that future code compilation no longer requires sqlx.
 The `.sqlx` folder is written into the Git history to assist other contributors without access to a working database.
 If a merge conflict occurs, the folder should be deleted and regenerated before reuploading.

+### Common Database debugging

+Is Postgis not installing?
+This page may be helpful: https://trac.osgeo.org/postgis/wiki/UsersWikiPostGIS3UbuntuPGSQLApt